Sadhvi Sharma

 Rebrand toward emotional softness

-Moved from the demanding, saturated original palette toward lighter greens and blues that feel closer to calm reassurance than financial urgency.
-The brand needed to communicate "this is fine, we'll figure it out together" — not "you owe money, pay up."
+Moved from demanding, saturated green toward lighter greens and blues that feel like calm reassurance instead of financial urgency.
+The brand message: "This is fine, we'll figure it out together."

 03